 The Regional Medical Education Center (RMEC) Grants total $156,824.
 The RMECs are located at Cedar Rapids, Davenport, Mason City, Sioux City and Waterloo.
 This funding supports the sites efforts to coordinate medical education of assigned UI Carver College of Medicine undergraduate medical students.
 This experience supports efforts to expose students to an experience in Iowa communities.

-This funding supports a part of the significant travel required for OSCEP staff along with publication costs of an Opportunities Directory.
-This directory is provided to residents (Family Medicine, Emergency Medicine, Internal Medicine, Hospital Medicine, Pediatrics, General Surgery, Obstetrics/Gynecology, Psychiatry as well as for Nurse Practitioners and Physician Assistants) in Iowa to make them aware of existing job opportunities to stay in Iowa.
+This funding supports a part of the significant travel required for OSCEP staff along with tuition and fees for the graduate students and publication costs of an Opportunities Directory.
+The Opportunities Directory is provided to residents (Family Medicine, Emergency Medicine, Internal Medicine, Hospital Medicine, Pediatrics, General Surgery, Obstetrics/Gynecology, Psychiatry as well as for Nurse Practitioners and Physician Assistants) in Iowa to make them aware of all the existing job opportunities to stay in Iowa.
+This has been a well-received document supporting recruitment to all of Iowa communities and has been effective in recruitment efforts.